Alford plea

-In United States law, an Alford plea, also called a Kennedy plea in West Virginia, an Alford guilty plea, and the Alford doctrine, is a guilty plea in criminal court, whereby a defendant in a criminal case does not admit to the criminal act and asserts innocence, but admits that the evidence presented by the prosecution would be likely to persuade a judge or jury to find the defendant guilty beyond a reasonable doubt.
-This can be caused by circumstantial evidence and testimony favoring the prosecution and difficulty finding evidence and witnesses that would aid the defense.
+In United States law, an Alford plea, also called a Kennedy plea in West Virginia, an Alford guilty plea, and the Alford doctrine, is a guilty plea in criminal court, whereby a defendant in a criminal case does not admit to the criminal act and asserts innocence, but accepts imposition of a sentence.

+This plea is allowed even if the evidence to be presented by the prosecution would be likely to persuade a judge or jury to find the defendant guilty beyond reasonable doubt.
+This can be caused by circumstantial evidence and testimony favoring the prosecution, and difficulty finding evidence and witnesses that would aid the defense.

-Alford pleas are legally permissible in nearly all U.S. federal and state courts, except in the state courts of Indiana, Michigan, and New Jersey, or in the courts of the United States Armed Forces.
+Alford pleas are permissible in all U.S. federal and state courts except Indiana, Michigan, and New Jersey.
+They are not permitted in United States military courts.

 Origin

 The Alford guilty plea is named after the United States Supreme Court case of North Carolina v.
 Alford (1970).
 Henry Alford had been indicted on a charge of first-degree murder in 1963.
-Evidence in the case included testimony from witnesses that Alford had said, after the victim's death, that he had killed the individual.
+Evidence in the case included testimony from witnesses that Alford himself had said, after the victim's death, that he had killed the individual.
 Court testimony showed that Alford and the victim had argued at the victim's house.
-Alford left the house, and afterwards the victim received a fatal gunshot wound when he opened the door responding to a knock.
+Alford left the house, and afterward, the victim received a fatal gunshot wound when he opened the door responding to a knock.

-Alford was faced with the possibility of capital punishment if convicted by a jury trial.
-The death penalty was the default sentence by North Carolina law at the time, if two requisites in the case were satisfied: the defendant had to have pleaded not guilty, and the jury did not instead recommend a life sentence.
-Had he pleaded guilty to first-degree murder, Alford would have had the possibility of a life sentence and would have avoided the death penalty, but he did not want to admit guilt.
-Nonetheless, Alford pleaded guilty to second-degree murder and said he was doing so to avoid a death sentence, were he to be convicted of first-degree murder, after attempting to contest that charge.
-Alford was sentenced to 30 years in prison after the trial judge accepted the plea bargain and ruled that the defendant had been adequately advised by his defense lawyer.
+Alford was faced with the possibility of capital punishment if convicted in a jury trial.
+The death penalty was the default sentence in North Carolina at the time if two criteria were satisfied: the defendant had to have pleaded not guilty, and the jury did not instead recommend a life sentence.
+Had Alford pleaded guilty to first-degree murder, he would have had the possibility of a life sentence and would have avoided the death penalty, but he did not want to admit guilt.
+Nonetheless, Alford pleaded guilty to second-degree murder and said he was doing so to avoid a death sentence, were he to be convicted of first-degree murder after attempting to contest that charge.
+Alford was sentenced to 30 years in prison after the trial judge accepted the plea bargain and ruled that the defendant had been adequately advised by his lawyer.